 Our Group Corporate Security function coordinates all our activities for fighting product-related crime.
 All measures are overseen by the Chief Security Officer and head of “Environment, Health, Safety, Security, Quality” (EQ).
 Furthermore, all our sites have a product crime officer, who is responsible for responding to potential cases of counterfeiting, acting as the interface between local regulatory and law enforcement authorities, national associations, our Group functions, and our sites.

 Group-wide anti-counterfeiting network

 Our Anti-Counterfeiting Operational Network (MACON) is responsible for globally monitoring and executing all anti-counterfeiting measures for our products.
-Along with coordinating prevention and the development of security systems, this organization is also responsible for investigations.
+As well as coordinating preventative measures and the development of security systems, this organization also oversees investigations.
 Comprising experts from various units such as Legal/Trademarks, Product Security, Export Control, Supply Chain, Patient Safety, and Quality Assurance, this network is coordinated by our Corporate Security unit.

 Our commitment: Group-wide guidelines and standards

 Our guideline entitled “Illicit Trade & Product Crime Prevention” describes our goals and strategies for combating product-related crime.
 The Group-wide Product Crime Incident Management standard sets out mandatory requirements and defines the procedures we follow within the Group, thereby ensuring cases are managed efficiently.
 Moreover, it creates a clear framework for dealing with illicit products.

 Enhanced monitoring and reporting systems